FOLLOW US

 If you choose to travel, research your destinations and get appropriate travel insurance.
 Insurance should cover your itinerary, planned activities and expenses in an emergency.

-This advice reflects the UK government’s understanding of current rules for people travelling on a full ‘British citizen’ passport from the UK, for the most common types of travel.
+This information is for people travelling on a full ‘British citizen’ passport from the UK.
+It is based on the UK government’s understanding of the current rules for the most common types of travel.

 The authorities in Monaco set and enforce entry rules.
-If you’re not sure how these requirements apply to you, contact the Monaco Embassy in the UK.
+If you’re not sure how these requirements apply to you, contact the Monaco Embassy in the UK

 COVID-19 rules